ashn-dot-dev/sunder/README.md

 ```

 Verify that the compiler has been successfully installed by running
-`sunder-compile --h`.
-You may have to source your `.profile` in new shells
+`sunder-compile -h`.
+You may have to source your `.profile` in new shells until
-until the start of your next login session.
+the start of your next login session.

 ## Using the Sunder Compiler
 Sunder programs are compiled into executables with `sunder-compile`.